 “I have been told that Indian breed dogs are very good and capable.
 Among the Indian breeds, Mudhol hound and Himachali hound are of excellent pedigree.
 Rajapalayam, Kanni, Chippiparai and Combai are also fabulous Indian breeds.
 They cost less to raise and are better adapted to the Indian environment and surroundings”Narendra Modi

-He further added how Indian dog breeds are actively being deployed to thwart terror attacks.
+He further added how native dogs in India are actively being deployed to thwart terror attacks.